Jhye Richardson: International career

-In February 2017 Richardson was named in Australia's Twenty20 International (T20I) squad for their series against Sri Lanka.
-He made his Twenty20 International (T20I) debut for Australia against Sri Lanka at Kardinia Park, Geelong on 19 February 2017.
+In February 2017, Richardson was named in Australia's T20I squad for their series against Sri Lanka.
+He made his T20I debut for Australia against Sri Lanka at Kardinia Park, Geelong on 19 February 2017.

-In January 2018, he was named in Australia's One Day International (ODI) squad for their series against England.
+In January 2018, he was named in Australia's ODI squad for their series against England.
 He made his ODI debut for Australia against England on 19 January 2018.
-Later in the same month, he was named in Australia's Test squad for their series against South Africa in March 2018, however, he did not play.
+Later in the same month, he was named in Australia's Test squad for their series against South Africa in March 2018, albeit, was not selected to play.
 In April 2018, he was awarded a national contract by Cricket Australia for the 2018–19 season.

 In January 2019, Richardson was named in the squad for the ODI series against India.
-He played the first game at the Sydney Cricket Ground and returned with his career best figures of 4/26, including the wicket of the Indian captain Virat Kohli, to help Australia to its 1,000th international win across all formats.
+He played the first game at the Sydney Cricket Ground, returning with career best figures of 4/26, including the wicket of the Indian captain Virat Kohli, to help Australia to its 1,000th international win across all formats.
 Later the same month, Richardson was added to Australia's Test squad for the series against Sri Lanka, replacing the injured Josh Hazlewood.
 He made his Test debut for Australia against Sri Lanka on 24 January 2019, taking three wickets in the first innings.

 He was awarded the Bradman Young Cricketer of the Year at the Allan Border Medal ceremony by Cricket Australia in 2018.

 Richardson played in the final three matches of Australia's ODI series against India in March 2019, claiming 8 wickets as Australia came back from an 0–2 series deficit to eventually win the series 3–2.

 In the subsequent series against Pakistan in the UAE in March 2019, Richardson dislocated his shoulder in the second match diving in the outfield.
-Despite this, in April 2019 he was named in Australia's squad for the 2019 Cricket World Cup.
-The International Cricket Council (ICC) named him as one of the five exciting talents making their Cricket World Cup debut.
-However, he was later ruled out of the tournament and was replaced in the squad by Kane Richardson.
+Despite this, in April 2019, he was named in Australia's squad for the 2019 Cricket World Cup.
+The International Cricket Council named him as one of the five exciting talents making their Cricket World Cup debut.
+However, he was later ruled out of the tournament, and was replaced in the squad by Kane Richardson.

-In December 2021, in the second Ashes match against England, Richardson took his first five-wicket haul in Test cricket.
+In December 2021, in the second Ashes Test match against England, Richardson took his first five-wicket haul in Test cricket.